 The new buildings will incorporate sustainability goals in its land use and siting, water efficiency, drought-tolerant landscaping, and building materials.
 Wherever feasible, sustainable measures will be incorporated that would be comparable to a LEED Silver certification.
 In addition, the Burbank Town Center has been using reclaimed water from Burbank Water & Power since 1991.
 The renovation includes new common area energy-efficient HVAC units and parking garage lighting fixtures.
 Both of these enhancements will reduce Burbank Town Center's energy footprint.

 Yes.
-A 21,900-square-foot open space plaza will be built as part of the Project in place of the existing IKEA outdoor tent area at Cypress and North San Fernando.
-The plan is to program the open space so that it is regularly the site of community events, such as a farmers’ market, movie nights, musical performances, an ice skating rink, and other special events.
+A 21,900-square-foot open space plaza will be built at Cypress and North San Fernando.
+The plaza could be the site of community events, such as art shows, movie nights, musical performances, an ice skating rink, and other special events.
 The publicly accessible open space would extend along both sides of San Fernando and allow for retail kiosks, outdoor dining, and other activities.
 The plaza also has the ability to expand across a portion of San Fernando when closed to vehicles for larger festivals and community gatherings.
 These open spaces are designed to function as the new gathering spot for Downtown Burbank.
-The goal is to create a walkable, central gathering place for the neighborhood and community while preserving Burbank’s unique character, small-town charm, and quality of life.
+The goal is to create a walkable, central gathering place for the neighborhood and community while showcasing Burbank’s unique character, small-town charm, and quality of life.
 More publicly accessible open space will be created by paseos linking the plaza and mall to Third Street and Grinnell Drive, and another paseo connecting Burbank to Grinnell.
 The landscaped paseos will include seating areas and room for kiosks.

 The Project has been designed to be a pedestrian-oriented environment supported by the wide, tree-lined sidewalks, wayfaring signs, and enhanced connections to nearby transit stops.
 According to Walk Score, a nationally recognized resource used to assess walkability, Downtown Burbank scores 90 on the 100-point scale and is considered a “Walker’s Paradise” where many errands do not necessitate driving.
 The Project will further foster that walkability since it locates housing near employment centers, schools, major employers, city facilities, and the 400-plus businesses located in downtown Burbank.